masonmm3/MoSim2022Mod/README.md

 Featuring climbs and a fully animated and ordered game piece system, The chaotic spectacle that was Rapid React can now be experience in Mo Sim.

-Modding DOcumentation Now Available here
+Modding DOcumentation Now Available here: https://github.com/masonmm3/MoSim2022Mod/blob/main/MoSimDocs/Getting%20Started.md

 Huge thanks to Mo for Creating the original game.